Chiloé wigeon: Ecology and behavior

 The Chiloé wigeon displays a variety of behaviors depending on habitat.
 It is an omnivore, feeding predominantly on aquatic plants and grass, and occasionally coastal algae.

 This monogamous species breeds in the austral spring, between September and December.
 Pairs inhabit very small breeding territories, building their nests in grasses and under bushes.
 The female lays eight to ten white or cream-colored eggs.
 After a gestation period of approximately 24–25 days the ducklings are born.
 The father helps raise the ducklings; however, he leaves the family after the offspring molt.

 Captive hybrids with the Philippine Duck (Anas luzonica) have been described.

+Parasites

+This species is host to a variety of parasitic species which include chewing lice, feather mites, nasal mites, tapeworms, nematodes and trematodes.